CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_foods_and_drinks_when_to_introduce_solid_foods_html.md

 The American Academy of Pediatrics says that for most children, you do not need to give foods in a certain order.
 Your child can begin eating solid foods at about 6 months old.
 By the time he or she is 7 or 8 months old, your child can eat a variety of foods from different food groups.
 These foods include infant cereals, meat or other proteins, fruits, vegetables, grains, yogurts and cheeses, and more.

 If your child is eating infant cereals, it is important to offer a variety of [fortified](/nutrition/infantandtoddlernutrition/definitions.html#fortified) infant cereals such as oat, barley, and multi\-grain instead of only rice cereal.
 Only providing infant rice cereal can increase the risk for children to be exposed to arsenic.
-Visit the [American Academy of Pediatrics’ Healthy Children website](https://www.healthychildren.org/English/ages-stages/baby/feeding-nutrition/Pages/reduce-arsenic.aspx) to learn more.
+Visit the [American Academy of PediatricsaÌ‚â‚¬TM Healthy Children website](https://www.healthychildren.org/English/ages-stages/baby/feeding-nutrition/Pages/reduce-arsenic.aspx) to learn more.

 How Should I Introduce My Child to Foods?